drameyjoshi/statistics/training/Time-Series-Notes.md

 Single exponential smoothing takes into account recent values.
 Double exponential smoothing takes into account trend and the triple exponential smoothing admints seasonality in the prediction.

+Moral of the story:

+- If the data has no trend and seasonality then single exponential smoothing suffices
+- If the data has only trend but no seasonality then use double exponential smoothing.
+- If the data has trend and seasonality use triple exponential smoothing.